 The Center is also an architectural gem, with its jewel being the Renée and Henry Segerstrom Concert Hall.
 The hall features a magnificent Portugese limestone and glass facade.
 Within the glass walls is an impressive foyer and staircase, adorned with Swarovski crystal LED globes and 300 silver lavalieres hanging from the ceiling in graduated lengths.
 Also be sure to check out the impressive “Firebird” sculpture that is integrated into the design of the Segerstrom Hall.

-Currently, all indoor performances are halted due to local health regulations.
-However, the Center is hosting outdoor performances and events held in its Julianne and George Argyros Plaza.
+Indoor events and performances are returning in summer 2021!
+The Center is hosting outdoor performances and events held in its Julianne and George Argyros Plaza.
 We attended the “Holidays Around the World” events, which included celebrated holiday traditions from around the world, with live performances, crafts, and activities.

 For these outdoor events, each ticket is for a private viewing area, or “pod,” which holds 1-6 people.
 Each pod is spaced at least eight feet apart, to allow for a safe, enjoyable viewing experience.
 We loved the fact that you could still enjoy the city’s performing arts scene and experience one of the best things to do in Costa Mesa, while still observing local regulations and staying safe!